SuzBarbosa/SuzBarbosa/README.md

-# Hi there 👋 I'm Suzana Barbosa
+# Hi 👋 I'm Suzana Barbosa

 🗺️ GIS Analyst | 📊 Spatial Data Enthusiast | 🐍 Python Explorer

-I transform maps, databases, and geospatial puzzles into insights.
+I transform maps, databases, and geospatial puzzles into insights, which means I spend an unhealthy amount of time looking at maps, fixing data, and wondering why two layers that should match... don't.

-Most days you'll find me working with spatial analysis, automations, dashboards, data integration, and a healthy amount of detective work to figure out why two datasets insist they belong together.

 ---